neondatabase/website/content/docs/guides/aws-lambda.md

       getAllUsers: aws-node-project-dev-getAllUsers (225 kB)
     ```

-8. Test your endpoint by running a cURL command from your terminal.
+8. Test your endpoint by running a cURL command.
 For example:

 ```bash
 curl https://oe58vzqeei.execute-api.us-east-1.amazonaws.com/userse-api.us-east-1.amazonaws.com/users
 ```

+## Enabling CORS

 If you make API calls to the Lambda function from your app, you will likely need to configure Cross-Origin Resource Sharing (CORS).
 Visit the AWS documentation for information about [how to enable CORS in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-cors.html).

-Run the following command to enable CORS to your local development environment:
+You can run the following command to enable CORS to your local development environment:

 ```bash
 aws apigatewayv2 update-api --api-id <api-id> --cors-configuration AllowOrigins="http://localhost:3000"